Seednode/roulette/README.md

 This can be used to generate a sort of slideshow of files.

+Minimum accepted value is 500ms, as anything lower seems to cause inconsistent behavior.
+This might be changed in a future release.

 Supported units are `ns`, `us`/`µs`, `ms`, `s`, `m`, and `h`.

 ## Caching